baldurk/renderdoc/docs/behind_scenes/opengl_support.rst

 OS X
 ----

-OS X is not yet supported for OpenGL capture, in part due to some of the required replay extensions above being missing, and also due to missing platform-specific hooking code.
+OS X is not yet officially supported for OpenGL capture, however work is in progress on development builds.

 See Also
 --------